For Team Members

 Where to start: the board

 Section titled “Where to start: the board”The board is your primary view.
-Five columns: Backlog → Not Started → In Progress → Review → Done.
+Five columns: Backlog → To Do → In Progress → Review → Done.
 Your sprint’s stories are here.
 Move a card to the right when its status changes.

 When you move a card, that update propagates everywhere automatically — the PM’s Gantt re-forecasts, the Scrum Master’s burndown updates, and any connected clients see the change in real time.
 You did one thing.
 Everything else updated.